Liu Boming (taikonaut)

-Liu Boming (刘伯明 (劉伯明, Liú Bómíng); born September 17, 1966) is a major general in the Chinese People's Liberation Army Strategic Support Force (PLASSF).
+Liu Boming (刘伯明 (劉伯明, Liú Bómíng); born 17 September 1966) is a major general in the Chinese People's Liberation Army Strategic Support Force (PLASSF).
 A fighter pilot in the PLA Air Force (PLAAF), he was selected into the PLA Astronaut Corps (PLAAC) in 1998.
 A Shenzhou 7 veteran, he also worked on the Tiangong space station during the Shenzhou 12 mission from June to September 2021.

 With a combined total of three EVA's performed, he spent some 13 hours walking in space which is currently the record by a Chinese astronaut.

 Astronaut Corps career

 Liu, along with Zhai Zhigang and Jing Haipeng, was chosen to be the main crew of Shenzhou 7, with Zhai as commander, on 17 September 2008.
 On 25 September, at 21:10 CST, they launched into space as China's third human spaceflight mission, and the first Chinese mission ever to have a three-man crew.
 Liu and Zhai participated in China's first-ever space walk.

 Liu wore a Russian Orlan-M spacesuit, while Zhai wore the Chinese-made Feitian space suit.
 Liu remained in the open portal of the orbital module, assisting Zhai on his spacewalk; later in the space walk, Liu also performed a stand-up extra-vehicular activity, partially leaving the orbital module in order to hand Zhai a Chinese flag.
 After the spacewalk, Liu said in an interview that his inspiration and idols have always been Neil Armstrong and Yuri Gagarin.

-In 2018, he became as PhD candidate at Beijing Institute of Technology.
+In 2018, he became a PhD candidate at Beijing Institute of Technology.